Pekadii/call-of-duty-cleaner/README.md

 and Call of Duty Documents folders.
 If it fails to find these paths, you will be prompted to enter them manually.
 ------------------------------------------------------------------------------------------------------------------

 :: 1.
-Running the Script
+Running the tool:
 Choose Option 3: This will automatically search for the shader cache and Call of Duty Documents folders across common drive letters.
 If the paths are detected successfully, you’ll see a message confirming the paths.
 If the paths are not detected, you can enter them manually when prompted.